Lucky Dias

-Palandha Pathirage Lakshman Calistus Dias, popularly as Lucky Dias (ලකී ඩයස් born 5 February 1951), is an actor in Sri Lankan cinema and teledrama as well as a producer and director.
+Palandha Pathirage Lakshman Calistus Dias, popularly known as Lucky Dias (ලකී ඩයස් born 5 February 1951), is an actor in Sri Lankan cinema and teledrama as well as a producer and director.
 He entered films in 1986 guided by his mentor, a famous actor and film director, Gamini Fonseka.
 He did the first hosting of Obada Lakshapathi Mamada Lakshapathi, Sri Lankan version of Who Wants to Be a Millionaire?.
 On 12 June 1986, he married Malini Fonseka, Sri Lankan film actress and divorced in 2011.
 He got the Presidential Film Award in 1998.